-- 8.3.1 Detail the chemical and physical characteristics of surface waters and groundwater within the area that may be affected by the project. - 8.3.2 Describe the likely quantity, quality and location of potential and/or proposed discharges of water and waste water by the project, whether as point sources (such as controlled discharges from regulated or other dams) or diffuse sources (such as irrigation to land of treated sewage effluent).
-Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts on water quality objectives and environmental values. - 8.3.3 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+- 8.3.1 Compile existing data and undertake local studies that detail the background chemical, physical and biological characteristics of surface waters and groundwater within the area that may be affected by the project. - 8.3.2 Describe the likely quantity, quality and location of potential and or proposed discharges of water and waste water by the project, whether as point sources (such as controlled discharges from regulated or other dams or sediment basins) or diffuse sources (such as irrigation to land of treated sewage effluent and stormwater). - 8.3.3 Assess the potential impacts of any discharges on all relevant environmental values of the receiving environment, and on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment, impacts to environmental flows, habitat availability, species present, and include a description of the practices and procedures that would be used to avoid or minimise impacts on water quality objectives and environmental values. - 8.3.4 Describe the potential for the project to induce migration of coal seam gas into surrounding aquifers and develop a suitable strategy to assess the impacts on affected water resources. - 8.3.5 Describe how the achievement of the objectives would be monitored assessed (using measureable criteria), audited and reported, and how corrective actions would be managed. - 8.3.6 Describe present and potential users and uses of water in areas potentially affected by the project, including municipal, agricultural19, industrial and recreational uses of water.